 Need payroll software?
 We think Gusto has the best onboarding for payroll, but unfortunately, its benefits are limited to 37 states.
 There are many payroll software services that integrate with onboarding software.
 For other alternatives, check out our best payroll services guide.

 - Pay by location—handles unlimited employees

 - Does not file state new hire documents

 - All-in-One Plan: $80 per month per location

 Homebase is top-rated scheduling software that we like because its free program has hiring tools and scheduling, and the onboarding tools cover the basics: W-4s and other forms, e-signature, and a welcome package that can include anything from the welcome letter to training materials.
 While you need its most expensive plan for onboarding functions, it’s competitively priced and offers excellent scheduling features.
 It’s a great choice for restaurants and retailers who primarily hire hourly workers.

-As with Gusto, there are other, lower-priced plans, but you need the All-in-One Plan to get onboarding.
-While $70 per month, it’s nonetheless very affordable, since it charges by location with unlimited users.
+As with Gusto, there are other, lower-priced plans—but you need the All-in-One Plan to get onboarding.
+While it costs $80 per month, it’s nonetheless very affordable, since it charges by location with unlimited users.
 Thus, if you have more than 14 employees in one store, it’s cheaper even than the cheapest GoCo plan.
 Plus, you get excellent scheduling tools that the others on our list cannot touch.
 Here’s a sample computation for 50 employees:

 Homebase got only 3.43 out of 5 in our evaluation, primarily because of its weakness in extra onboarding features like device management and workflows—things you may not need if you’re running a restaurant or retail store.
 It also lost points for training tools and background checks, but so did others on our list.
 It’s an extremely popular and highly rated tool and has the advantage of hiring tools and scheduling as well as onboarding.